Facebook Messenger Not Sending Messages or Showing as Delivered

 Still having problems?
 Time to bring out the bigger guns.

-Power off your phone completely, wait 10 seconds, turn it back on.
+Restart Your Entire Phone – Power off your phone completely, wait 10 seconds, turn it back on.
 This clears network connections, resets app states, and fixes random glitches.
-Simple but effective!

-Settings → Apps → Messenger → Permissions → make sure everything is set to “Allow”
+On Android: Settings → Apps → Messenger → Permissions → make sure everything is set to “Allow”

-Settings → Messenger → check that Cellular Data and Background App Refresh are both enabled
+On iPhone: Settings → Messenger → check that Cellular Data and Background App Refresh are both enabled

-The nuclear option.
-Delete the app completely, restart your phone, then download it fresh from the app store.
+Uninstall and Reinstall Messenger – Delete the app completely, restart your phone, then download it fresh from the app store.
+This wipes out any corrupted data or broken settings.

 Why Messenger’s Error Messages Are Completely Useless